Michal7337/AdvancedMining/README.md

 In the plugin's folder is a file named `config.yml` (as is in pretty much all plugins).
 In the config you can set:
 * `show-progress-bar` - If set to true, a progress bar will be displayed when mining blocks.
 * `break-vanilla-blocks` - If set to true, players will be able to break vanilla blocks as they normally would.
 If set to false, the players will only be able to break Custom Blocks.
+* `cracking-animation-range` - Sets the range in which block cracking animations will be shown to other players when mining a block.

 ## More Advanced Stuff